 One of those was Bella's own cousin, James.

 "I'll need a copy of that list."

 We concluded business and agreed to meet personally in a few days.
-I'd only see him when I was with Bella back in Washington, which unfortunately was not often enough.
+I'd only see him when I was with Bella back in Washington.
 After I escorted him to the door, where he'd stand watch in the hallway, I went to find Bella again.
-In the bedroom suite, she stood in the middle of the room and in her hands was a tiny box.
+She stood in the middle of the room and in her hands was a tiny box.

 "What's this?"
 I asked, standing before her as she handed it to me.

 "I realized when you gave me my necklace that I had no idea when your birthday was, so being the nosey person I am, I looked it up.
 I am surprised to find that its today.
 Why didn't you tell me?"

 "It isn't important," I stated simply, adding a shrug.
 She frowned, an expression I had come to dislike.
 I thumbed her lips.